GX-CHEN/med-record/README.md

 ### Doctor View

-- After doctor login, there are two options "manage medicines", and "view med taken history"
+- After doctor login, there are two options "manage medicines", and "view med taken history".
 - In "manage medicines" page, doctor can specify (add/delete) the medicines patient should take daily.
-These med info will display on patient view when patient take the meds
+These med info will display on patient view.
 - In "view med taken history" page, doctor can select a certain date, to see the med-taken status.
-A green check will appear after patient name only if already reported
+A green check will appear on right of patient name only if already reported in that day.

 <p float="left">
 <img src="screenshots/med_history.jpg" alt="Med History" width="260" />